Perimenopause Sensory Overload: When Everything Feels Too Much

 AuDHD: competing needs (novelty vs predictability)

-AuDHD (autism + ADHD) can feel like competing pulls: craving novelty and stimulation while also needing predictability and sensory protection.
+AuDHD (autism plus ADHD) can feel like competing pulls: craving novelty and stimulation while also needing predictability and sensory protection.
 On good-capacity days, novelty can be energizing.
-On low-capacity days (poor sleep, heat stress), the same novelty can become chaos.
+On low-capacity days, especially with poor sleep or heat stress, the same novelty can become chaos.

 Signs Sensory Overload Is Driving Burnout